andrewhao/andrewhao.github.io/_posts/2019-10-06-what-training-an-audio-recognition-cnn-taught-me-about-parenting-and-about-humane-ml.md

 ---
 layout: post
-title: "Can Neural Networks Make Me a Better Parent?
-A tale in three parts"
+title: "TensorFlow for Tears (Or: Can Neural Networks Make Me a Better Parent?) - Part 3"
 categories:
 - Machine Learning
 - TensorFlow